-U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT WASHINGTON, DC 20410-8000

-OFFICE OF HOUSING

-AUG 0 9 2019

-MEMORANDUM FOR:

-Ronald J. Hosking, Regional Inspector General for Audit, 7AGA

-FROM:

-Ciscle G. Roget/Deputy Assistant Secretary for Single Family

-Housing, HU

-SUBJECT:

-Discussion and Comments on Draft Audit: FHA Insured at Least \$13.7 Billion in Loans to Ineligible Borrowers with Delinquent Federal Tax Debt

-Issue Date: July 3, 2019

-The Office of Inspector General (OIG) audited the Federal Housing Administration (FHA) insured loans from fiscal year 2018 to identify the number of FHA insured loans made to borrowers with delinquent Federal tax debt.
-The purpose of this audit was to determine whether FHA provided insurance on loans that were made to ineligible, delinquent Federal tax debtors.
-The OIG initiated this audit because a prior U.S. Government Accountability Office (GAO) audit found that FHA insured mortgages for borrowers with Federal tax debt (GAO-12-592).

-The Office of Housing (Housing) agrees that FHA procedures must be enhanced to include screening borrowers to determine if the applicant is delinquent on any Federal debt, including tax debt.
-The findings are concerning to FHA, as the \$13.7 billion in loans identified by the report represents a significant portion of the \$209.05 billion in unpaid principal balance (UPB) on single-family loans insured by FHA in FY18.

-Recommendation comments

-IA.
-This recommendation seeks to require lenders to obtain the borrowers' consent to verify the existence of delinquent Federal taxes with the IRS.
-Housing will work with Office of General Counsel (OGC) and FHA leadership to ensure FHA is in full compliance with Circular A-129.
-Housing fully agrees that procedures must be enhanced to screen borrowers for loan eligibility.

-IB.
-Housing will work with OGC and FHA leadership to evaluate this recommendation.
-As stated above, Housing will work with OGC and FHA leadership to ensure FHA is in full compliance with Circular A-129.
-Housing agrees that procedures must be enhanced to screen borrowers for loan eligibility.

-1C.
-Housing will work with OGC and FHA leadership to evaluate this recommendation.

-www.hud.gov

-espanol.hud.gov
+U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT WASHINGTON, DC 20410-8000 OFFICE OF HOUSING AUG 0 9 2019 MEMORANDUM FOR: Ronald J. Hosking, Regional Inspector General for Audit, 7AG FROM: Giscle G. Rogen Deputy Assistant Secretary for Single Family Housing, HU SUBJECT: Discussion and Comments on Draft Audit: FHA Insured at Least \$13.7 Billion in Loans to Ineligible Borrowers with Delinquent Federal Tax Debt Issue Date: July 3, 2019 insured loans from borrowers with de FHA provided ins The OIG initiated f Inspector General (OIG) audited the Federal Housing Administration (FHA in fiscal year 2018 to identify the number of FHA insured loans made to linquent Federal tax debt.
+The purpose of this audit was to determine whethe urance on loans that were made to ineligible, delinquent Federal tax debtors. this audit because a prior U.S. Government Accountability Office (GAO) au- sured mortgages for borrowers with Federal tax debt (GAO-12-592).
+The Office o f Housing (Housing) agrees that FHA procedures must be enhanced to include debt.
+The findings represents a signif ers to determine if the applicant is delinquent on any Federal debt, including t are concerning to FHA, as the \$13.7 billion in loans identified by the report icant portion of the \$209.05 billion in unpaid principal balance (UPB) on sin- ed by FHA in FY18. debt.
+The findings represents a signif are concerning to FHA, as the \$13.7 billion in loans identified by the report icant portion of the \$209.05 billion in unpaid principal balance (UPB) on sin ed by FHA in FY18. debt.
+The findings represents a signif family loans insur Recommendation IA.
+This recomme existence of deline Counsel (OGC) ar are concerning to FHA, as the \$13.7 billion in loans identified by the report icant portion of the \$209.05 billion in unpaid principal balance (UPB) on sin ed by FHA in FY18. debt.
+The findings represents a signif family loans insur Recommendation IA.
+This recommended existence of delind Counsel (OGC) ar Housing fully agree IB.
+Housing will v above, Housing w are concerning to FHA, as the \$13.7 billion in loans identified by the report icant portion of the \$209.05 billion in unpaid principal balance (UPB) on sin ed by FHA in FY18. a comments Indation seeks to require lenders to obtain the borrowers' consent to verify th quent Federal taxes with the IRS.
+Housing will work with Office of General and FHA leadership to ensure FHA is in full compliance with Circular A-129.